 Parking Lot Information

 Also, your Houston general construction site plan should include information about on-site parking lots.
-Not only will your plans need to show where the lot will be located, but also other important information like flow of traffic, signage, parking lot lighting, and signage.
+Not only will your plans need to show where the lot will be located, but also other important information like the flow of traffic, signage, parking lot lighting, and signage.
 This will help ensure you have plenty of parking for your needs.
 In addition, including this information on your site plan helps you ensure you have all the necessary signage, lines, and other requirements according to municipal rules.

-Additionally, your site plan should also include information about turn ins you will need for your parking lot.
+Additionally, your site plan should also include information about turn-ins you will need for your parking lot.
 Many codes and regulations apply to the elements of turn in areas, such as width, curb dimensions, and other elements of your parking lot access.
 Including this information on your site plan can help you ensure your efforts are up to code to prevent mistakes and issues later on.

 Surrounding Signs, Fire Hydrants, and Buildings

 Showing the surrounding area on your site plan is also important for design and regulation compliance.
 For example, the height of the buildings near your property can help influence your own building’s height.
 A much shorter or much taller building can stick out like a sore thumb.
 Therefore, this information can help determine design elements to make your building aesthetically pleasing.

 Incorporating streets and street signage also helps determine where you should place your building and where it should face.
 In most cases, you will want your building to face the busiest street so that people can find it.
 In addition, you may also want to include your parking lot entry area on the busiest street as well to make things easy for those who need to access your building after completion.